 The supply curve of inputs to all industries in the economy is almost vertical.
 For example, the total amount of labor can increase only if workers decide to work longer hours or if more people enter the labor force.
-Such responses to a higher wage rate may be so small.
+Such responses to a higher wage rate may be so small that the supply curve appears almost vertical.